 There will almost always be a time when you need to convert prices quickly, and XE is a perfect way to do that.
 You can also add in multiple currencies and compare them, which is especially helpful if you’re travelling to many countries and need to organise your finances!

 This may sound like a strange suggestion, but everyone needs clothes, right!?
-China is renowned for making small clothes, so if you usually shop in the Tall section, or have a waist large than a doll’s, you might want to order some clothes in.
+China is renowned for making small clothes, so if you usually shop in the Tall section like me, or have a waist larger than a doll’s, you might want to order some clothes in.

-You can buy anything from camera gear, to cat food, to foreign make up brands here, but beware of random sellers who might be scamming you.
+You can buy anything from camera gear to foreign makeup brands here, but beware of random sellers who might be scamming you.
 It’s often best to buy directly from Taobao/JD shops.

 Recently, there have been literally thousands of bikes popping up all over Beijing.
 Yellow bikes, orange bikes, blue bikes, gold bikes … the city is just a rainbow of colours right now!

 This is because there have been companies like Ofo and Mobike renting them out for 2RMB/£0.23/$0.30 per journey.
 You download the app and add your deposit (around 200RMB).

 Find a bike – they are usually piled up outside subway stations or outside shops but you can also find random ones left in the middle of the pavement!

 Scan the QR code to get the code for the lock, and then you’re in!
 Once you’re finished, tell the app that your journey is over, and leave the bike where you want (within reason!)
 It’s great because you don’t have to find a bike station to leave it when you’re done, and they’re so cheap too.

 You can always find cheap flights on Trip. (formerly known as Ctrip!)
 It offers hotel rooms and train tickets too, and is China’s largest online travel agency (they recently bought SkyScanner!) so you’ll be able to find a great deal whenever!

 You can also track your flight on the app and get updates on which gate you need to go to.